 Pertinent Publications

 • K. Venkatasubramanian, T-M. Ranalli, P. Kirupaharan, and Liam Cannon.
-"Considering Trauma in Accessible Design for People with Intellectual and Developmental Disabilities," Communications of the ACM (CACM), January 2025 [pdf] (Accepted for publication)
+"Considering Trauma in Accessible Design for People with Intellectual and Developmental Disabilities," Communications of the ACM (CACM), January 2025 [pdf]

 Research featured in